 The department offers some level of funding to most graduate students through teaching and research assistantships, museum internships, and departmental and University fellowships (see Funding).
 Our advanced students have an exceptionally strong record of winning competitive national and international dissertation travel and writing fellowships, including the National Gallery/CASVA, Henry Luce, Fulbright-Hays, Kress, Paul Mellon, the Jane and Morgan Whitney and the Chateaubriand (see Awards).

 The faculty consider the Statement of Purpose to be one of the most important parts of the application.
 The statement should describe your preparation, academic interests and professional goals.
 The most useful Statements are idea-driven: they present your intellectual portrait, an account of the issues you now find engaging, and of the character of study you envision for yourself in graduate school.
-Applicants are strongly encouraged to contact directly the faculty member(s) in their particular field of interest.
+Applicants are strongly encouraged to contact directly professors whom they envision as prospective advisors prior to submitting their applications.